floreprc/vinted-front-reacteur22/README.md

-# VINTED | Frontend
+# VINTED | Frontend with React

-Academic work, as part of the certification from @LeReacteur - March 2022
+Academic work, as part of training from @LeReacteur - March 2022

 ## Description